-Author, Year (Study Name) Arm Detailed description Adherence CG Silva, 2009 295 IG1 30 weekly/bi-monthly 120-min group sessions (groups of 25-30 participants) for approximately one year following the basic tenants of self-determination theory.
+Author, Year (Study Name) Arm Detailed description Adherence CG Silva, 2009 IG1 30 w eekly/bi-monthly 120-min group sessions (groups of 25-30 participants) for approximately one year following the basic tenants of self-determination theory.
 Primary targets of the intervention included increasing PA, adopting a diet consistent with a moderate energy deficit (300-400 kcal/day), and establishing exercise and eating patterns that would support weight maintenance.
 Cognitive and behavioral aspects such as identify personal resistances, overcoming lapses, establishing adequate goals, and implementing self-monitoring were emphasized.
 Intervention sessions covered topics such as emotional and external eating, its detection and prevention, as well as improving body acceptance and body image.
 The main focus was on increasing competence and internal regulation toward exercise and weight control by providing participants with adequate structure and a range of options to choose from, supporting their autonomous decisions, and encouraging participants to explore their own motivations for treatment and define the personal goals.
 Each participant received a workbook to complement the face-to-face intervention.
 79% attended >80% sessions Attention control: Control participants received 29 group sessions over 1 year on a general health curriculum based on several 3-6 week long education topics (nutrition, stress management, self-care, communication skills).
-Followed by a one year follow up with no intervention.
-Stevens, 1993 300 (TOHP I) IG1 Participants attended an individual counseling session followed by 14 weekly 90 minute group sessions (intensive phase) followed by monthly group meetings (extended intervention).
-Sessions presented information basic nutrition, social eating, self- management techniques, exercise demonstrations, supervised exercise, and relapse prevention.
+Follow ed by a one year follow up with no intervention.
+Stevens, 1993 (TOHP I) IG1 Participants attended an individual counseling session followed by 14 weekly 90 minute group sessions (intensive phase) followed by monthly group meetings (extended intervention).
+Sessions presented information basic nutrition, social eating, self-management techniques, exercise demonstrations, supervised exercise, and relapse prevention.
 Participants reviewed progress and made plans for the next week.
-During the extended intervention participants had the option of monthly group sessions, group weigh- in session, individual weigh-in sessions, and individual counseling sessions according to individual needs.
+During the extended intervention participants had the option of monthly group sessions, group weighin session, individual weigh-in sessions, and individual counseling sessions according to individual needs.
 Food diaries were kept for the first 14 weeks and reviewed by nutrition staff who provided comments.
-Participants were asked to make a moderate reduction in total energy intake with the goal of achieving gradual weight loss not to exceed 0.9 kg (2 lb.) a week with intake to not to fall below 1200 kcal.
+Participants were asked to make a moderate reduction in total energy interest with the goal of achieving grandual weight less not Usual care: Control group received usual care.
+They were weighed at BL, 3, 6, 12, and 18 months. total energy intake with the goal of achieving gradual weight loss not to exceed 0.9 kg (2 lb.) a week with intake to not to fall below 1200 kcal.
 After reaching weight loss goal they were asked to adjust intake to maintain weight.
 Participants were encouraged maintain a graph of weight change from baseline and record daily exercise time as a bar graph.
 Participants were encouraged to increase activity, principally through walking at least 20 minutes 3 times per week.
-As intervention progressed, they were asked to adopt moderate exercise of 4 to 5 days per week between 30-45 minutes with an intensity of 40-55% of heart rate reserve. >90% attendance if include make up meetings; down to 40% attendance of regular meetings by end of study Usual care: Control group received usual care.
-They were weighed at BL, 3, 6, 12, and 18 months.
+As intervention progressed, they were asked to adopt moderate exercise of 4 to 5 days per week between 30-45 minutes with an intensity of 40-55% of heart rate reserve.